RahulVadhyar/rahulvadhyar.github.io/_tabs/about.md

 ## Internship:

 I have done an internship at Crowd Wisdom Trading for 11 months.
-I prototyped an automated day trading system using reinforcement learning.
+I prototyped an advanced day trading system using reinforcement learning.
+It was paper tested to generate $100K per year in returns.
+This system was creating on a custom dataset.
+Various architectures and algorithms were tested, from CNN, RNN, to A2C, DQN and PPO.
+The training was performed on AWS EC2 instances with Nvidia Tesla V100 GPUs.

 <hr>